hmckinn4/CSC_ECE_517_Spring2024_Program_2/README.md

 * Password: admin123

 ## User Guide
-* CAUTION when deleting/destroying, there is no warning so if the button is clicked it will delete the instance.
+### CAUTION when deleting/destroying, there is no warning so if destroy button is clicked it will IMMEDIATELY delete the instance.

 Admin capabilities:

 * Log in with an email and password